ThrowTheSwitch/CMock/docs/CMock_Summary.md

         GoBananas_ExpectWithArray(b, 2, 2);

+  `:array_as_byte`:
+  When checking arrays, the element size will always be 1, ie depth is the number of bytes to check.

 * `:fail_on_unexpected_calls`:
   By default, CMock will fail a test if a mock is called without `_Expect` and `_Ignore` called first.
 While this forces test writers to be more explicit in their expectations,